451 College Street, 203.432.0843

 JDST 842a / CPLT 688a / RLST 775a, Political Theology Hannan Hever

 This course investigates the theological aspects of modern political ideologies.
 Subjects include sovereignty, universalism, law, election, commandment, and messianism.
 Primary readings include Carl Schmitt, Martin Buber, Alain Badiou, Slavoj Žižek, Daniel Boyarin, and Giorgio Agamben.

-JDST 844b / HIST 595b / RLST 692b, Introduction to Modern European Jewish History David Sorkin
+JDST 861a / HIST 597a / RLST 797a, Twentieth-Century Jewish Politics: Holocaust, Israel, and American History David Sorkin